AdamNavarroLiriano/language-api/README.md

 git clone https://github.com/AdamNavarroLiriano/language-api
 ```

-2. After the repository is cloned, initialize the project by running:
+2. After the repository is cloned, initialize the server running the follwoing command:

 ```bash
 docker compose up --build -d
 ```

-Once the setup is complete, our Language Translation API will be up and running.
+Once the setup is complete, our Language Translation API will be up and running, as a default on port 80 of your localhost.
 You can access the API documentation at http://localhost/docs.

+To interact with the API, you must send POST requests to the /translate/sentence/ endpoint.
 Here's an example of how to translate "Hello, world!" from English to Swedish using the API:

 ```bash
 curl -X 'POST' \